practicaldsc/fa24/resources.md

 ## Past Exams

-While this class specifically hasn't been offered yet, it is inspired by a few different courses that have been offered many times, many of which have banks of old exams available online.
-In particular, refer to:
+While this class specifically hasn't been offered yet, it is inspired by a few different courses that have been offered many times, many of which have banks of old exams available online. **The most relevant problems will be posted at our brand-new [🧠 Study Site](http://study.practicaldsc.org/), which you'll use in discussion section.**

+If you'd like some additional practice, you can refer to:
 - [practice.dsc80.com](https://practice.dsc80.com) – most similar to our course.
 - [practice.dsc40a.com](https://practice.dsc40a.com) – more theoretical than our course, but some problems will be relevant.
 - [practice.dsc10.com](https://practice.dsc10.com) – more introductory-level than our course, but some DataFrame-related problems will be relevant.

-We're working on putting together a similar site for our course, which will be used in discussion section.
-Stay tuned!

 ---